Palace of Culture (Târgu Mureș)

 The Palace of Culture (Palatul Culturii, Kultúrpalota) is an edifice located in the centre of Târgu Mureș (Marosvásárhely), Romania.
 The building houses the Mureș County Library, the Mureș County Museum, and the State Philharmonic of Târgu Mureș.

 The Palace of Culture of Târgu Mureș is listed in the National Register of Historic Monuments.

 Building

-The Palace of Culture was built between 1911 and 1913 to the request of mayor György Bernády by Márcell Komor (1868-1944) and Dezső Jakab (1864-1932).
+The Palace of Culture was built between 1911 and 1913 to the request of mayor György Bernády by Marcell Komor (1868-1944) and Dezső Jakab (1864-1932).
 The competition for building the Palace of Culture was won by Komor and Jakab with their two-floor plan.
 Only later to the request of mayor Bernády György the construction was expanded to 3 floors.
 Construction started in 1911 and lasted until 1913 when the inside decorations were completed.